-using our parameters in the explanation of the EMC- and Cronin-effects.
-At first step, we assume that $\epsilon=0$ in Eq.
-(44) and show the nuclear shadowing and antishadowing effects in the nuclear suppression factor.
-The result is dashed curve in Fig. 12.
-One can find that a big difference between dashed curve and data at $k_t>5GeV$, which is commonly interpreted in terms of a strong energy loss of the energetic partons when traversing a dense medium.
-For example, we take $\epsilon=0.4$ and the result is the pointed curve in Fig. 12.
-Obviously, a true form of fractional energy loss $\epsilon$ is crossover from the smaller value of $\epsilon$ the larger one when increasing energy of the gluon jet.
-It is interest that we take
+Firstly we assume that $\epsilon=0$ in Eq.
+(44) and calculate the nuclear shadowing and antishadowing effects in the nuclear suppression factor.
+The result is plotted with the dashed curve in Fig. 11.
+There exists a big difference between the curve and the data at $k_t>3GeV$ , which is commonly interpreted in terms of a strong energy loss of the energetic partons when they traverse through a dense medium.
+For example, we take $\epsilon=0.4$ (see the dotted curve in Fig. 11).
+Obviously, a true form of fractional energy loss $\epsilon$ has a crossover from a small value of $\epsilon$ to a large one when the energy of the gluon jet is increasing.
+It is interesting that when we take